 The curriculum develops competencies in the applications of management principles.
 Emphasis placed on skill development in the areas of management functions, computer applications and analysis, critical thinking and decision-making techniques, marketing, finance, legal aspects of business, oral and written communications, and the utilization of human resources.
 Through the development of management competencies, the graduate will be able to function as a contributing member of the management team.

-For more information on the Business Administration Program, contact Katherine Clyde, Curriculum Coordinator.
+For more information on the Business Administration Program, contact Daniel Rhem, Curriculum Coordinator.

 Human Resources Management